walktyler/Motor-Vehicle-Collision-Analysis/README.md

 # Data Structure
 <img width="369" height="602" alt="image" src="https://github.com/user-attachments/assets/64bc1c6f-591c-4058-b7ff-da9fa087197f" />

+# Data Cleaning
-Prior to the analysis, data quality checks were made, removing rows where the location was not present
+Prior to analysis, comprehensive data quality checks and cleaning were performed:
+- Removed duplicate records by validating unique collision IDs and excluding rows with missing primary keys.
+- Validated borough values, flagging any records outside the five official NYC boroughs for correction.
+- Reconstructed missing location fields using available latitude and longitude values where possible.
+- Removed records lacking location, latitude, and longitude data, as they cannot be used for geographic analysis.
+- Standardized vehicle type naming conventions by identifying redundant labels using wildcard pattern matching (`LIKE`) and consolidating them into consistent categories.